-These charges may be adjusted for inflation annually in line with the Producers Price Index Outputs for Construction, as permitted by sections 106 (2B) and (2C) of the Act.
-The latest charges will be published on Council's websitet
+These charges may be adjusted for inflation annually in line with the Producers Price Index Outputs for Construction, as permitted by sections 106 (2B) and (2C) of the LGA02.
+The latest charges will be published on Council's website Selwyn District Council - Selwyn District Council.